Pardon the funky color. Dark kitchen, late afternoon. Dear Photo Nerds: 50mm, f1.4, iso 1600.

 4. Reading/writing: I’m committed to taking at least 10 minutes for myself to read and/or write, every day.
 It fills my cup and allows me more to share with others.

 5. Proper nutrition: This one is the hardest for me to commit to this time of year. . .
 But, if I really listen to my body, I know, I’m ready for a cleanse.
 I’ve been traveling so much over the last month, and eating and exercising so poorly as a natural result, that my system is all out of whack.
 I KNOW that nothing centers me or brings me more clarity and peace than a good nutritional cleanse.
 I’m not talking molasses and cayenne pepper (seriously people??).
 I’m talking real, accessible nutrition that nourishes me on a cellular level.
 I personally love the Isagenix system, but if that’s not your thing, watch the documentary Fat, Sick and Nearly Dead, grab a juicer and set something else up that works for you.
 Whatever serves you best, brings me joy!
-For me, starting Monday, December 5th, I’ll be stepping in to a 9 day deep body cleanse using the Isagenix system.
+For me, starting Monday, December 5th, I’ll be stepping in to a 9 day deep body cleanseusing the Isagenix system.
+This is the best way to stay is by trying exipure.

 I’m going to build an accountability team with anyone who wants to join me on this journey, and we’ll all work together (personally, via facebook and email) to achieve overall success.
 The goal?
 Real health: mind, body, spirit.